djalbat/easy/README.md

 The `Window` and `Document` classes are not exported, only singletons, hence the lowercase.

 Obviously the list is incomplete.
-If you do not want to roll your own classes, use the `Element` class:
+If you want to create other elements, use the `Element` class directly:

 ```js
 const br = Element.fromHTML(Element, '<br />');